John-Nagle/ttyloopdriver/README.md

 charging.

-The switcher is an isolated boost supply, consisting of U1, T1, C2, and some passives.
-The controller signal turns the FET in Q1 on and off.
+The switcher is an isolated boost supply, consisting of U1, T1, C1, C2, and some passives.
+The controller signal GATE turns the FET in Q1 on and off.
 Turning Q1 off produces an inductive kick in T1, which has a 1:10 turns ratio.
 This can produce over 120VDC, which is used to charge C1 and C2.